 “This crisis is a goldmine for potential cyber criminals who are looking to take advantage,” says Beauchamp.
 “When you’re in the workplace, you have IT professionals who will shoulder the burden of a company’s cyber security.
 But when employees work from home, that responsibility shifts to the individual who needs to be on guard.”

 Cyber-security needs to be top-of-mind for kids content companies, as the number of COVID-19-related phishing scams are on the rise, says Beauchamp.
-Being cyber safe while working remotely is also especially relevant in the entertainment industry where privacy and data protection has long been a concern—to the point where VFX studios have artists sign NDAs and don’t allow them to work from home, a practice that sparked a petition among VFX artists last month.
+According to companies like Fortinet, being cyber safe while working remotely is also especially relevant in the entertainment industry where privacy and data protection has long been a concern—to the point where VFX studios have artists sign NDAs and don’t allow them to work from home, a practice that sparked a petition among VFX artists last month.

 French distributor PGS is teaching its team about protecting themselves online, by hosting online meetings with cyber experts to educate its employees about attacks.
 PGS’s president and co-founder Philippe Soutter expects the number of cyber attacks across the industry to rise, and companies should be careful with what they click and set two factor authentication to counter this, he says.